vmchale/apple/doc/apple-by-example.md

 Vec 2 [3, 12]
 ```

+This may be confusing; Apple's rank feature was poorly designed.

-Take 0-cells (scalars) from the first array and 1-cells from the second,
+Take 0-cells (scalars) from the first array and 1-cells from the second.

 ```
  > (⊲)`{0,1∘[2]} ⟨0::int,1⟩ ⟨⟨2,3⟩,⟨4,5⟩⟩